nwagu/chess-boy/chess/README.md

 }
 ```

-To use it in an android project, use:
+Otherwise, for use in an android project:

 ```
 dependencies {